-As an installer you need to know when, under the Domestic RHI scheme, a system must be metered for payment* and/or when a system must be metered for performance*, how these types of metering work, and what metering documents you have to complete and give to your customer for their application.
+As an installer you need to know when, under the Domestic RHI scheme, a system must be metered for performance and/or when a system must be metered for payment, how these types of metering work, and what metering documents you need to complete and give to your customer for their application.

 Solar thermal for heating domestic hot water never has to be metered.
 If that’s all your customer has installed, you don’t need to read this page.